 Research on Education Text Analysis and Teaching Best Practice

 The most common and popular strategy for assessing student feedback is to use quantitative data (e.g., course grades, which reflect the student's final opinion on the quality of instruction).
-However, qualitative comments from students can provide a level of detail and insight that assists lecturers and university management in understanding what the underlying issues and areas for improvement are.
+However, at Student Voice, we feel that qualitative, free-text, comments from students can provide a level of detail and insight that assists lecturers and university management in understanding what the underlying issues and areas for improvement are.

 Qualitative and quantitative data can both be used for reporting purposes in order to provide a more thorough representation of the information.
 Qualitative data should not replace quantitative data, but instead should be included with it in order to get a better picture of what students are thinking.